The Urban Impact of AI: Modeling Feedback Loops in Next-Venue Recommendation: Reproducibility and Code

 \subsection{Venue Perspective}

-Since MultiVAE and ItemKNN represent the two extreme cases across all the metrics discussed, we provide a more detailed analysis of the patterns that emerge from their adoption within our framework.
+Since the feedback loops involving MultiVAE and ItemKNN represent the two extreme cases across all the metrics discussed, we provide a more detailed analysis of the patterns that emerge from their integration within our framework.
 The contrasting spatial effects of MultiVAE and ItemKNN are illustrated in Figures \ref{fig:MultiVAE-spatial} and \ref{fig:ItemKNN-spatial}, which show both individual and collective patterns under the extreme cases of null and full adoption ($\eta = 0$ and $\eta = 1$).
-Similar analysis for all other recommended systems are in the Supplementary Material.

 \paragraph{MultiVAE} For MultiVAE, Figure \ref{fig:MultiVAE-spatial}a-b shows the spatial distribution of visits for a representative individual (User 900).
 Under the scenario of no recommendation ($\eta = 0$), visits are mostly concentrated on just two venues in western Midtown Manhattan (Figure \ref{fig:MultiVAE-spatial}a).
-Under full adoption ($\eta = 1$), the activity of User 900 becomes more spatially dispersed, with visits more evenly distributed across the city (Figure \ref{fig:MultiVAE-spatial}b).
+Under full adoption ($\eta = 1$), the activity of User 900 becomes more spatially dispersed, with visits more evenly distributed throughout the city (Figure \ref{fig:MultiVAE-spatial}b).
 This shift is captured by the individual Gini coefficient, which drops from $G_u = 0.41$ to $G_u = 0.19$ -- a reduction of approximately 54\% -- with a consistent decline observed as the adoption rate $\eta$ increases (Figure \ref{fig:MultiVAE-spatial}c).

 At the collective level, MultiVAE shows the opposite effect.
-Figure \ref{fig:MultiVAE-spatial}d-e shows the aggregated spatial distribution of visits for a sample of 250 users.
-When $\eta = 0$, visits are relatively uniformly spread across the city, including peripheral neighborhoods and outer boroughs, with $G=0.32$.
+Figure \ref{fig:MultiVAE-spatial}d-e shows the aggregated spatial distribution of visits for a random sample of 250 users.
+When $\eta = 0$, visits are relatively uniformly spread across the city, including peripheral neighbourhoods and outer boroughs, with $G=0.32$ (see Figure \ref{fig:MultiVAE-spatial}d).
 When $\eta = 1$, visits become concentrated in a small number of venues, especially in Midtown and Lower Manhattan.
 The Gini coefficient increases to $G=0.50$, marking a 56\% rise in venue popularity inequality (see Figure \ref{fig:MultiVAE-spatial}f).

-These results confirm the results shown in the previous section: while MultiVAE promotes more balanced behaviour at the individual level, it drives convergence toward a narrow set of highly frequented locations at the collective level, reinforcing popularity inequality.
+These results confirm the results shown in the previous section: while the feedback loop with MultiVAE promotes more balanced behaviour at the individual level, it drives convergence toward a narrow set of highly frequented locations at the collective level, reinforcing popularity inequality.
+This pattern is typical of the feedback loops involving most other recommender systems we examined.